Warsaw, the capital of Poland, was founded in the 13th century on both banks of the Vistula River.

 Warsaw is a place full of life and has its own distinctive atmosphere.
 However, the city has a sad history.
-During the war the city was destroyed and then rebuilt.
+During the second world war, the city was destroyed and then rebuilt.
 The current capital Warsaw is full of life, shopping malls and skyscrapers.
-The dominant of the city is the huge Palace of Culture and Science.

-The attractive place for tourists is the Old Town - the World Heritage of UNESCO.
-Very attractive is also the Royal Route, the Chopin museum and site of a former Jewish ghetto.
+The attractive place for tourists is the Old Town – on the World Heritage list of UNESCO.
+Extremely attractive is also the Royal Route, the Chopin museum and site of a former Jewish ghetto.